flowr-analysis/flowr/wiki/Core.md

 Anything beginning a new analysis restarts it too: an added file, a cache invalidation, a re-parse, or an explicit <a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/flowr-analyzer.ts#L229"><code>FlowrAnalyzer::<b>reset</b></code></a>.
 Operations in flight keep theirs, as restarting a running traversal's clock would defeat the guard bounding it.
 To split your *own* phases, call
-<a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/context/flowr-analyzer-gas-context.ts#L152"><code><span title="Restart the contingent, so what follows is measured from now.
+<a href="https://github.com/flowr-analysis/flowr/tree/main/src/project/context/flowr-analyzer-gas-context.ts#L151"><code><span title="Restart the contingent, so what follows is measured from now.
 Supported API: call it between phases that should each get the full allowance (analyzer.context().gas.reset()).  flowR calls it itself whenever a new analysis begins, so a caller only has to split its *own* phases.
 Operations in flight keep their contingent, as restarting a running traversal's clock would defeat the guard bounding it.">FlowrAnalyzerGasContext::<i>reset</i></span></code></a> on the writeable
 context (`analyzer.context().gas.reset()`) - supported API, not an internal hook.

 ### Bounding a Single Call

-Bounds for one call, keyed by the same feature names and measured from that call (see <a href="https://github.com/flowr-analysis/flowr/tree/main/src/gas.ts#L124"><code><span title="Gas bounds for a single call, keyed by GasFeatureKey , measured from that call:   analyzer.query([...], { gas: { slicer: { critical: 30_000 } } });   Naming a feature enables gas for it even when config.gas.features disables it; pass factor: 0 to keep it off.">GasOverrides</span></code></a>):
+Bounds for one call, keyed by the same feature names and measured from that call (see <a href="https://github.com/flowr-analysis/flowr/tree/main/src/gas.ts#L92"><code><span title="Gas bounds for a single call, keyed by GasFeatureKey , measured from that call.
+Naming a feature enables gas for it even when config.gas.features disables it; pass factor: 0 to keep it off.">GasOverrides</span></code></a>):

 ```ts